Stokely Carmichael: 1969–98: Travel to Africa

-Break with Black Panthers
+Break with the Black Panthers

 Three months after his arrival in Guinea, in July 1969 Carmichael published a formal rejection of the Black Panthers, condemning them for not being separatist enough and for their "dogmatic party line favoring alliances with white radicals".
 The Panthers believed that white activists could help the movement, while Carmichael had come to agree with Malcolm X that white activists should organize their own communities before trying to lead black people.

-Life in Africa
+Life in Guinea

 Carmichael remained in Guinea after his separation from the Black Panther Party.
 He continued to travel, write, and speak in support of international leftist movements.
-In 1971 he published his collected essays in a second book, Stokely Speaks: Black Power Back to Pan-Africanism.
+In 1971, he published his collected essays in a second volume, Stokely Speaks: Black Power Back to Pan-Africanism.
 This book expounds an explicitly socialist Pan-African vision, which he retained for the rest of his life.